awsdocs/iam-user-guide/doc_source/id_root-user.md

 1. Use your AWS account email address and password to sign in to the [AWS Management Console](https://console.aws.amazon.com/) as the AWS account root user\.
 **Note**
 If you previously signed in to the console with *[IAM user](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html)* credentials, your browser might remember this preference and open your account\-specific sign\-in page\.
 You cannot use the IAM user sign\-in page to sign in with your AWS account root user credentials\.
-If you see the IAM user sign\-in page, choose **Sign\-in using root account credentials** near the bottom of the page to return to the main sign\-in page\.
+If you see the IAM user sign\-in page, choose **Sign\-in using root user credentials** near the bottom of the page to return to the main sign\-in page\.
 From there, you can type your AWS account email address and password\.

 1. On the **IAM Dashboard** page, choose your account name in the navigation bar, and then choose **My Security Credentials**\.